billbrod/rpg_notes/docs/characters/bao.md

 ### Taking Care of Business

 When you **lose your balance** in a battle, instead of choosing one of the normal options, you may instead sacrifice yourself for your companions.
 If you do, your companions have a chance to get away without issue, and you are taken out (and possibly captured).
 You also choose 1:

 - Leave a clue your companions can follow
 - Throw your companions one vulnerable object
 - Provoke an opponent, shifting their balance twice

+### Best Friend (Bold)

+Your best friend is small, fuzzy, and dependable.
+Unlike all your other relationships, this one is simple and true.
+You can understand and communicate with your small companion and -- although they may give you a hard time now and again -- they are always there when you need them most.
+Whenever your pal could help you **push your luck**, mark fatigue to roll with Creativity instead of Passion.
+If your pet ever gets hurt, mark a condition.

 ## Techniques

 <!--- to change these to "filled in", remove the `{ .unchecked }` bit at the end -->